thisislezhang/thisislezhang.github.io/index.md

 tags: [Jekyll, theme, responsive, blog, template]
 ---

-Dr. Le Zhang is an Assistant Professor in School of Engineering, College of Engineering and Physical Sciences at the University of Birmingham, affiliated with Digital Healthcare and Medical Imaging Research Group.
-Dr. Zhang was a Postdoc Researcher at the University of Oxford since 2022.
-Before that, he was a Research Fellow at University College London since 2019 working with Prof. Daniel Alexander.
-Under the supervision of Prof. Alejandro F Frangi, he obtained his Ph.D. in Medical Image Computing from the University of Sheffield in 2019.
+Vanguard AI Lab is affiliated with Digital Healthcare and Medical Imaging Research Group at the School of Engineering, University of Birmingham.
+Our group mainly studies machine learning on medical image analysis, natural language processing, computer vision, and specifically interested in the healthcare problem in cardiac, brain MRI/CT images.
+We also trying to explore other applied machine learning problems related to healthcare including physics, chemistry and et al.

 ## News:
 *   **June 2024:** One paper accepted to Pattern Recognition.